reactabular/reactabular/docs/transforms/introduction.md

 * `header.transforms = [(<label>, { rowData: <label>, column: <column>, columnIndex: <number> }) => ({... props ...})]`
 * `cell.transforms = [(<value>, { rowData: <object>, property: <string>, column: <column>, columnIndex: <number> }) => ({... props ...})]`

-Transforms are evaluated from right to left.
+Transforms are evaluated from left to right from general `props` to `header/cell.props` and finally `header/cell.transforms`.
 The values they return are [deep merged](https://lodash.com/docs#merge). `className`s are concatenated together.
-This means the leftmost value will win.
+This means the rightmost value will win.

 ## Transforms as Formatters